 Supply Chain Resilience Strategy: Build and Measure

 The massive disruptions of the last decade have cast a spotlight on supply chain resilience.
 The Japanese tsunami and Thailand floods in 2011 and multilayer ceramic capacitor (MLCC) shortages in 2018 shocked global supply chains.
-But these events were limited to specific geographical regions; COVID-19 has impacted the entire world.
+But these events were limited to specific geographical regions; The COVID-19 pandemic has impacted the entire world.
 These certainly weren't the first and won't be the last disruptions impacting global supply chains.
 How do you build supply chain resilience to prepare for the next disruption?

 What is Supply Chain Resilience?

 Supply chain resilience is a company’s ability to navigate unexpected supply chain disruptions with its existing capabilities.
 In other words, supply chain resilience is the ability to react to problems and recovering from them without significant impact to operations and customer timelines.